bedoya-daniel/beta_variational_auto_encoder/README.md

 When beta is set to 1, we obtain a simple VAE.
 Here you can see a visualization of the latent space.
 ![Latent space, beta=1](data/MNIST/GIFS/sampled_beta1_clean.gif)

-### MNIST: beta-VAE behaviour for differents Beta value
+### MNIST: beta-VAE behaviour for differents Beta values
-The effect of beta is to force the disentagnlement of visual factors.
-Here you can see that the net use one latent dimension for number, and not for lower level features (line, curve, angle for instance).
+The effect of beta is to force the disentanglement of visual factors.
+Here you can see that the net uses one latent dimension for number, and not for lower level features (line, curve, angle for instance).

 ![Latent space, beta = 4](data/MNIST/GIFS/sampled_beta4_clean.gif)
 ![Latent space, beta = 8](data/MNIST/GIFS/sampled_beta8_clean.gif)